tobbexiv/biskuit/README.md

 ## CLI

-Biskuit offers a set of commands to run usual tasks on the command line.
+Pagekit offers a set of commands to run usual tasks on the command line.
 You can see the available commands with
 ```
-./biskuit --help
+./pagekit --help
 ```

 ## Documentation